 Bristolians love this old Banksy’s piece on Hamilton House, as it perfectly sums up their spirit: open and friendly like teddy bears, unless they are threatened and therefore must defend themselves with Molotov cocktails.
 The piece refers to a street riot that took place in Stokes Croft.
 Back then, Banksy created and sold a series of posters to raise money for those who got arrested during the riots.

-Banksy murals in Bristol > “Rose on a mousetrap”, the early 2000s
+Banksy street art in Bristol > “Rose on a mousetrap”, the early 2000s

 Thomas Street North (BS2 8LX)